uviclibraries/rstudio-intermediate/act-2.md

 3.  **One-way ANOVA (Analysis of Variance)** is to determine whether the means from more than two populations or groups are equal or not.

     As an example, suppose that four basketball teams took a random sample of players regarding how high each player can jump (in inches). μ1 = μ2 = μ3 = μ4 is the null hypothesis.
 The alternative hypothesis is at least one μ is statistically different from the rest.
-    -   We first input the data into an appropriate format.
+    -   We first input the data into an appropriate format (add to a code chunk in your RMarkdown file).

         ```
         height <- c(36, 42, 51, 32, 35, 38, 48, 50, 39, 38, 44, 46)